thughes24/betlite/README.md

 * ...

-rake db:migrate
-rails c create portfolios
-rails c create first results for surefire bets
-UP TO EDITING INPUT_BET AND RAKE TASKS
+delete bets & results for portfolio_id 1
+C&P bets from terminal into heroku terminal create bets run rake fix_one